Peterborough office

 What is proof of funds?

-When buying a property your conveyancer will ask for proof that you have the monies available to pay for the balance of the purchase price (after taking into account any mortgage being used) plus legal fees and any Stamp Duty Land Tax payable.
+When buying a property, your conveyancer will ask for proof that you have the monies available to pay for the balance of the purchase price (after taking into account any mortgage being used) plus legal fees and any Stamp Duty Land Tax payable, such as a bank account statement.
 You will also be required to show how you came to acquire these monies.

 Conveyancing transactions are highly susceptible to fraud and money laundering due to the large sums of money involved and which pass through conveyancing firms’ accounts every day, making them a potential target for fraudsters and criminals.